servicetitan/Stl.Fusion.Samples/docs/tutorial/Part02.md

     `IState<T>`.
 * `IComputedImpl` - an interface  allowing computed instances to list themselves as dependencies of other computed instances.
-  Normally you shouldn't use it, which is why the interface is declared in `Stl.Fusion.Internal` namespace and implemented explicitly.
+  Most likely you won't ever need to use it, which is why the interface is declared in `Stl.Fusion.Internal` namespace and implemented explicitly.
+  It's mentioned here mostly to explain that dependency graph in Fusion is explicit, and this interface provides a way to update it.
+Most of other frameworks rely on event handlers to implement cascading invalidations, which actually is quite inefficient from GC perspective: it's enough to keep reference to *either* dependency or dependent instance to ensure *both* stay in RAM.
+Fusion, on contrary, doesn't prevent unreferenced dependent instances to be garbage collected.

-And finally, there are a few asynchronous methods.
-The most important ones are:
+And finally, there are a few important methods:

+* `Invalidate()` - triggers invalidation, which turns the instance into `Invalidated` state.
+This is the only change that may happen with `IComputed<T>` over its lifetime; other than that, computed instances are immutable.
+  As with `IDisposable.Dispose`, you are free to call this method multiple times, though only the first call matters.
-* `WhenInvalidatedAsync(...)` - an extension method allowing to await for invalidation of this instance.
+* `WhenInvalidatedAsync(...)` - an extension method allowing to await for invalidation.
 * `UpdateAsync(...)` - *finds or computes* the consistent version of this computed instance. *Finds* means the computation will happen if and only if there is no cached consistent instance in